Advanced leadership Training

 What is a vision, and why do we cast a vision in our fellowship?

 More importantly, what is the biblical vision that we need to carry out as a body of Christ?

 The training will also include a time for student leaders to reflect biblically and the reality of God’s work in their community.
 From there, leaders will be able to discern and develop a well-rounded vision for their fellowship.

 Part 1 - Thursday, June 16, 7:00 - 9:30 PM

 Part 2 - Thursday, June 23, 7:00 - 9:30 PM

 Thursday, July 7 & 21, 7:00 - 9:30 PM

 Mission on Campus

 God is a missional God who sends the Son; the Son sends the Spirit and his disciples into the world.
 With this understanding, mission is not a function or an activity but a nature of the Church.
 Therefore, we exist as witnessing communities on the campus as part of God’s redemptive story.
 In this training, students and leaders will reflect on the theologically and practically implications of the mission of God and how each Christian can engage creatively on the campus with our identity and community.

-Fee: $75 per person for training and certificate upon completion
+Fee: TBA - training and certificate upon completion